CLICK HERE to watch the YouTube video.

 #4 – Open-and-Close Exercise

-In side-lying position, bend your knees & hips then stack the legs to anchor the lower body.
+In a side-lying position, bend your knees & hips then stack the legs to anchor the lower body.
 Your upper body and arms are straight with the hands together, then open up and bring the arm back, trying to rest that hand, then going from the open position to closed position, and then repeat the movement.

 If you are uncomfortable in your head position, you can place something underneath it to keep that spine in good alignment.